tinacms/tina.io/content/blog/tina-cloud-a-headless-cms-backed-by-git.md

 ## Conclusion

 In the future, we’ll look back at clunky, conventional CMSs and wonder why we settled for so long.
-Content management can be so much better and we intend to show the world what is possible thanks to the whole modern stack.
-To get there, we are leaning into visual editing and Git-backed content.
+Content management can be so much better and we intend to show the world what’s possible.
+To get there, we’re leaning into visual editing and Git-backed content.

 We believe in portability, which is why our headless CMS stores your content in open-specification file formats in a repository that _you_ control.
 Also, we are still very committed to TinaCMS’s storage-agnostic approach and Tina Cloud will be one of the many backend storage solutions available to you.
 Tina Cloud is the foundation we need to show the world how powerful Git-backed, visual content management can be.

 **Private Beta**